Specific studies

 The quagga mussel

 The quagga mussel is an emerging invasive alien species in Lake Geneva.
-CIPEL has launched a first phase of study in order to better understand it and to be able to act more efficiently.
+CIPEL has launched an initial study phase to gain a better understanding of the species and take more effective action.

 Limnothèque

-The data catalog allows you to consult and download data from the annual monitoring and reports of the complementary studiesstudies
+The data catalog allows you to consult and download data from annual monitoring and reports of complementary studiesstudies

 Newsletter

-The newsletter is published periodically and informs you by e-mail about the scientific news of Lake Geneva and the latest activities of the CIPEL
+The newsletter is published periodically and informs you by e-mail about scientific news from Lake Geneva and the latest CIPEL activities.

 surf the line